Cpanchal1/Build-Webex-Teams-Chatbot-using-Node-RED/README.md

 Finally, connect the nodes so that the triggered webhook will set off the process of retrieving a joke.

-You can test that it's working so far by adding a 'debug' node to the end of your flow and by sending another message to your bot in Webex Teams (remember to mention the bot using @bot).
+You can test that it's working so far by adding a 'debug' node to the end of your flow, clicking 'Deploy' and by sending another message to your bot in Webex Teams (remember to mention the bot using @bot).
 You should see the response of our API call to icanhazdadjoke in the debug window.

 ![alt text](images/testingjoke.gif "Testing joke API")